What You’ll Learn ⚡

 What is power quality?

-The different Power Quality parameters describe the deviation of the voltage from its ideal sinusoidal waveform at a certain frequency.
-These deviations can lead to disturbances, outages or damages of electrical equipment connected to the grid.
-It is essential to permanently track these parameters: starting during the development phase (of the electrical equipment) up until the live operation and beyond: e.g. continuous monitoring of a couple of points in the electrical grid in order to prevent and correct quality disturbances.
+Power quality parameters describe the deviation of voltage from its ideal sinusoidal waveform at a given frequency.
+Such deviations can cause disturbances, outages, or damage to electrical equipment connected to the grid.
+It is essential to continuously monitor these parameters—starting in the development phase of electrical equipment, continuing through live operation, and beyond.
+For example, continuous monitoring at several points in the electrical grid helps to prevent and correct quality disturbances.

-The Dewesoft Power Quality Analyzer can measure all these parameters according to the IEC 61000-4-30 Class A Standard.
-In comparison to conventional Power Quality Analyzers it's possible to do more detailed analyses (e.g. raw data storing, behavior at faults, calculation of additional parameters etc.).
+The Dewesoft Power Quality Analyzer measures all these parameters in accordance with the IEC 61000-4-30 Class A Standard.
+Compared to conventional power quality analyzers, it enables more detailed analysis, such as raw data storage, fault behavior evaluation, and the calculation of additional parameters.

-The purpose of this chapter is to cover all Power Quality parameters which Dewesoft is able to calculate.
-After a short introduction and explanation of each parameter, a description on how the specific calculations are carried out and which variable names they are defined as in the DewesoftX software.
+The purpose of this chapter is to present all power quality parameters that Dewesoft can calculate.
+After a brief introduction and explanation of each parameter, the chapter provides a description of how the specific calculations are carried out and the variable names assigned to them in the DewesoftX software.

 What are harmonics?

-Harmonics are integer multiples of the fundamental frequency (e.g. 50 Hz for the grid in Europe) and cause a distortion in voltage and current of the original waveform.
-Harmonic voltages and currents caused by non-sinusoidal loads can affect the operation and lifetime of electrical equipment and devices.
-Harmonic frequencies in motors and generators can increase heating (iron & copper losses), can affect torque (pulsating or reduced torque), can create mechanical oscillations, and higher audible noise, it also causes aging of the shaft, insulation and mechanical parts and reduce the efficiency of the motor.
+Harmonics are integer multiples of the fundamental frequency (e.g., 50 Hz for the grid in Europe) and cause distortion in the voltage and current waveforms.
+Harmonic voltages and currents, which result from non-sinusoidal loads, can affect the operation and lifespan of electrical equipment and devices.
+In motors and generators, harmonic frequencies can increase heating (iron and copper losses), affect torque (causing pulsations or reduction), create mechanical oscillations, and produce higher audible noise.
+They also accelerate the aging of shafts, insulation, and mechanical parts, ultimately reducing the overall efficiency of the motor.

-The image depicts such a case.
-In the first recorder, the fundamental frequency with the 3rd, 5th and 7th harmonic orders overlapping are depicted.
-So, what is the problem, they are all sinusoidal waveforms with different amplitudes, right?
-Well no, look at the second recorder this is the fundamental frequency, the perfect sinusoidal waveform would be perfect as all electrical equipment prefers receiving signals in this form as it is the ideal waveform to work with.
+The image illustrates such a case.
+In the first recording, the fundamental frequency is shown together with the 3rd, 5th, and 7th harmonic orders overlapping.
+So, what is the problem?
+After all, they are all sinusoidal waveforms with different amplitudes, right?
+Well, no. In the second recording, only the fundamental frequency is shown.
+This perfect sinusoidal waveform is the preferred signal for all electrical equipment, as it is the ideal form to work with.

-The problem with the harmonic orders is that they sum together with the fundamental frequency, causing non-sinusoidal waves to form.
-The recorders following the fundamental frequency depict what happens to the sinusoidal waveform as more and more harmonic orders are added.
-It is clearly visible that the higher the order goes the less sinusoidal the wave becomes.
-Already at the 25th harmonic order, it is visible how the waveform is changing onto a square wave.
-The higher the harmonic orders that are added to the waveform the squarer it will get.
-If there were infinitely many harmonics added to the waveform it would become a perfect square wave.
+The problem with harmonic orders is that they add to the fundamental frequency, creating non-sinusoidal waveforms.
+The subsequent recordings show how the sinusoidal waveform changes as more harmonic orders are introduced.
+It is clear that the higher the order, the less sinusoidal the wave becomes.
+By the 25th harmonic order, the waveform begins to resemble a square wave.
+The more higher-order harmonics are added, the squarer the waveform becomes.
+With infinitely many harmonics, the waveform would transform into a perfect square wave.

 Overview

-Current harmonics in transformers increase copper and stray flux losses.
-Voltage harmonics increase iron losses.
-The losses are directly proportional to the frequency and, therefore, higher frequency harmonic components are more important than lower frequency components.
-Harmonics can also cause vibrations and higher noise.
-The effects on other electrical equipment and devices are very similar and are mainly: reduced efficiency and lifetime, increased heating, malfunction or even unpredictable behavior.
+Current harmonics in transformers increase copper and stray flux losses, while voltage harmonics increase iron losses.
+These losses are directly proportional to frequency; therefore, higher-frequency harmonic components are more critical than lower-frequency ones.
+Harmonics can also cause vibrations and increased noise.
+The effects on other electrical equipment and devices are similar and typically include reduced efficiency and lifespan, increased heating, malfunctions, or even unpredictable behavior.

-Dewesoft measures harmonics for voltage and current as well as active and reactive power up to the 3000th order.
-All calculations are implemented according to IEC 61000-4-7 and can be selected in the power module according to the following image.
-In order to calculate higher harmonics, the sampling rate has to be adjusted accordingly, for instance at a sampling rate of 500 kS/sec or higher DewesoftX can calculate up to the 3000th order.
+Dewesoft measures harmonics for voltage, current, and both active and reactive power up to the 3000th order.
+All calculations are implemented in accordance with IEC 61000-4-7 and can be selected in the power module, as shown in the following image.
+To calculate higher harmonics, the sampling rate must be adjusted accordingly.
+For example, at a sampling rate of 500 kS/sec or higher, DewesoftX can calculate up to the 3000th order.

 Harmonics

-Up to 500 harmonics can be calculated, in addition there is the option to choose all harmonics or just even or odd ones.
-If there are current channels used in the power module it is also possible to calculate phase angles, P, Q and the impedance.
+Up to 500 harmonics can be calculated.
+In addition, there is an option to select all harmonics or only even or odd ones.
+If current channels are used in the power module, it is also possible to calculate phase angles, P, Q, and impedance.

-The basic idea of sidebands is that a certain frequency range is considered as one harmonic.
+The basic idea of sidebands is that a certain frequency range is treated as one harmonic.

-The IEC 61000-4-7 (page 22) requires for the grouping of the harmonic sidebands where only the square root of the quadratic half should be added.
-This is required for the lowest and highest line and is defined as halfbands in Dewesoft.
+According to IEC 61000-4-7 (page 22), the grouping of harmonic sidebands requires that only the square root of the quadratic half be added.
+This applies to the lowest and highest lines and is defined as halfbands in Dewesoft.

-Example I: 1 sideband and 1 halfband at a frequency of 50 Hz means that a frequency ranges from 45 to 55 Hz and the square root of the quadratic half of the 40 Hz to 60 Hz lines are considered to be the first harmonic.
+Example I: One sideband and one halfband at a frequency of 50 Hz means that the frequency range from 45 Hz to 55 Hz is considered the first harmonic.
+Additionally, the square root of the quadratic half of the 40 Hz and 60 Hz lines is included.

-Example II: 2 sidebands and 1 halfband at a frequency of 50 Hz mean that the lines from 40 Hz to 60 Hz have the full amplitude, while the lines at 35 Hz and 65 Hz are only considered with the square root of the quadratic half.
+Example II: Two sidebands and one halfband at a frequency of 50 Hz means that the lines from 40 Hz to 60 Hz are taken with full amplitude, while the lines at 35 Hz and 65 Hz are included only with the square root of the quadratic half.

 Interharmonics

-Depending on which grouping the measurement might require.
-Dewesoft offers the possibility to select one or both of these harmonic groupings.
+Depending on the measurement requirements, Dewesoft provides the option to select one or both of these harmonic groupings.

 Full FFT

-This option calculates a Full FFT which can then be exported to the database and displayed via a 2D-graph.
+This option calculates a full FFT, which can then be exported to the database and displayed as a 2D graph.

-With this option it is possible to subtract an existing and known harmonic pattern (magnitude and phase) from measured values.
-This is a typical application for the commissioning of a powerful power converter in order to ascertain the noise of the converter.
+With this option, it is possible to subtract an existing and known harmonic pattern (magnitude and phase) from the measured values.
+This is typically applied during the commissioning of a high-power converter to determine the noise contribution of the converter.

-This function is available for both voltage and/or current, and it can be selected from the background harmonics editor in DewesoftX.
+This function is available for both voltage and current and can be selected from the Background Harmonics Editor in DewesoftX.

-The only values that need to be entered for this calculation are the magnitude and the phase angle of the harmonic pattern as illustrated in the image of the input mask below.
+For this calculation, only the magnitude and phase angle of the harmonic pattern need to be entered, as illustrated in the input mask image below.

 Example